Treatment for Adult ADHD & ADD

 Treatment can involve a number of different components and the exact approach is tailored to your presenting promblems.
-However, in general ADHD treatment focuses on three interrelated areas.
+However, in general ADHD (formerly know as ADD) treatment focuses on three interrelated areas.

 The strengths and areas of interest help us define the goals and direction for treatment.
 This includes looking at how ADHD has hindered reaching those goals in the past.